EdgeLake/edgelake.github.io/docs/commands/southbound_connectors.md

 * Optionally, users defile a **Mapping Policy** to instruct a schema and the mapping rules.
 * Additional logic on the streaming data can be added by rules in one of the following manners:
     * Specifying rules in the **Mapping Policy**.
+      Details are available in the [Mapping Data](https://github.com/AnyLog-co/documentation/blob/master/mapping%20data%20to%20tables.md#mapping-data) section.
     * Specifying rules with the node's **Rule Engine**.
+      Details are available in the [Alerts and Monitoring](https://github.com/AnyLog-co/documentation/blob/master/alerts%20and%20monitoring.md#alerts-and-monitoring) section.

 ## Southbound connectors